 In the rare moments when he isn't writing code, talking about code, or measuring his code productivity in profanity per hour, you can find him on his bike in the mountains or on the roads surrounding Cache Valley.

-James always thought his dream job was to become a pharmacy technician, yet he was always fascinated by the world of CS.
-While attending college, he was given the chance to get his feet wet at Atomic Jolt and immediately fell in love with this Utah software developer company.
-He’s been writing code for us ever since.
+James always knew he wanted to write code.
+He started dabbling while in elementary school.
+While attending Utah State University, he was given the chance to get his feet wet at Atomic Jolt and immediately fell in love with this Utah software developer company.
+He earned his Bachelor of Science in Computer Science and has been writing code for us ever since.

 When he’s not writing code, he enjoys a variety of outdoor activities, including camping and photography.
 Above all, James loves spending time with his family: caring for their animals, doing yard work, watching movies together, or playing video games.
 For James, any time spent with his wife and kids is sacred and special.

 Outside of work, you will often find Brandon chatting with friends all over the world online.
 He likes to get lost inside a good book or movie.
 He is engrossed in the latest tech trends and loves to use and talk about all the new gadgets and gizmos that come out.